JoaoLopesF/SPFD5408/README.md

 	- And other things

 After trying for several days trying the solutions I found on the web, and none works 100%.
-So I decided to do a specific to this controller.
+So I decided to do an library specific to this controller.

-And it was easy for those who are beginning to work with TFT.
+I changed the Adafruit libraries for TFT: GFX , TFTLCD and TouchScreen.
-And avoid much headache in this.
+I join all in this one library, the library SPFD5408, to avoid problems with duplicate libraries and enables also have the original library Adafruit ready for use in other projects with another TFT hardware.

 DISCLAIMER: